frankiekim5/frankiekim5.github.io/index.md

 ## Introduction
 Cardiovascular disease is the leading cause of death globally, and it is expected to cause more than 23.6 million fatalities a year by 2030.
 One's survival from cardiovascular disease solely depends on early detection and accurate diagnosis of the disease.

-We can utilize Machine Learning algorithms to predict how likely one is to be diagnosed with cardiovascular disease, which can be used to improve prevention rate and to provide a critical insight for physicians to provide correct treatment for the patient.
+We can utilize Machine Learning algorithms to predict how likely one is to be diagnosed with cardiovascular disease, which can be used to improve the prevention rate and to provide critical insight for physicians to provide the correct treatment for the patient.
 In this project, we compare and contrast several ML algorithms for prediction of cardiovascular disease to choose the most accurate one of all, and analyze them to identify the factors to which the algorithm is the best fit for our given dataset.

 ## Methods
 Heart Disease UCI has made their data available with information from 303 individuals.
 The dataset provides basic features such as age and sex as well as features that are crucial to diagnosing cardiovascular disease such as blood pressure, cholesterol levels, and blood sugar levels.